-HCPCS Code Description
+Description

-C9399 Injection; erenumab-aooe; up to 140 mg
+Injection; erenumab-aooe; up to 140 mg

-J3590 injection, elemands dooe, up to 110 mg

-C9399 Injection; galcanezumab-gnlm; up to 300 mg

-J3590 injection, galcanezumab-gillin, up to 500 mg

-J3031 Injection, fremanezumab-vfrm, 225 mg
+Injection, fremanezumab-vfrm, 225 mg

-J3032 Injection, eptinezumab-jjmr, 100 mg
+Injection, eptinezumab-jjmr, 100 mg

 Background:

 Migraine Prophylaxis

 Chronic migraine is defined as 15 or more headache days per month for at least three months, at least eight of which have migrainous features.
 Calcitonin gene-related peptide (CGRP) receptor antagonists are medications approved for the prevention of chronic migraine.
 In the pivotal trials for the agents listed in this policy, participants had a history of four or more monthly migraine days for at least one year.
 Reduction in migraine days compared to placebo ranged from 0.8 to 1.9 depending on the specific CGRP receptor antagonist and trial design.
 The percentage of participants who achieved at least a 50% reduction in migraine days per month ranged from 30% to greater than 50%.
 Migraines may have numerous causes and triggers and may be transient in nature; thus, a strong history of migraine is warranted prior to consideration of coverage for CGRP agents.
 Guidelines recommend select beta blockers, antidepressants, angiotensin receptor blockers, anticonvulsants, and onabotulinum toxin A as efficacious or probably efficacious (Level A and B, respectively) for the prophylactic treatment of migraine in adults.
 Agents not listed specifically above in the policy have lower level, conflicting, or negative evidence.